 - Missed or ignored inspections and tests on the construction project.

 - Misunderstandings with customers, especially where they require a project-specific construction quality control plan and expect the contractor to adhere to it.

 The QMS should include features such as clear expectations for the QAQC process, regular quality audits, and continuous improvement measures.

-The quality management system should ideally be a cloud-based platform that allows for real-time monitoring and reporting on quality assurance and quality control metrics.
-Additionally, the QMS should be designed to foster collaboration between key stakeholders, including contractors, suppliers, architects, engineers, and others involved in the project's QAQC process.
+The quality management system should ideally be a cloud-based platform that allows for real-time monitoring and reporting on quality assurance and quality control metrics, including statistical process control, field duplicate samples, and QA processes.
+Additionally, the QMS should foster collaboration between key stakeholders, such as contractors, suppliers, architects, engineers, and others involved in the project's QAQC process.

 The nine tips below relate to the features you should look for in a QMS system.

 Ready-to-go Templates for Inspection Consistency